Get access to everything we publish when you sign up for Outside+.

 If the athlete doesn’t have access to TSS then it’s logical to assume that the ride will be 5% to 15% shorter than planned for the road.
 It’s hard to be any more specific than that as it depends on the rider and how much he or she may coast on different types of workouts and on different terrain.

-For many that venture indoors the elephant in the room is an FTP test, a dreaded 20-minutes of suffering needed to establish power training zones.
 How should indoor cyclists use an FTP test (or any other metric for assessing fitness)?

 Friel: If you haven’t performed an outdoor FTP test, and you have a smart trainer with power, an indoor FTP test is important to make the power data meaningful.
 Without this reference point (FTP) data doesn’t mean much.
 Keep in mind the rider’s FTP is likely to be somewhat lower indoors than on the road—perhaps 5% to 10%.
 There are some riders, however, that find there is no difference.
 The reason for the difference has to do with the type of indoor training device being used.
 The newer devices make riding more like what happens on the road.

 For example, the newer smart trainers typically have a rather large flywheel that keeps the rear wheel momentum high when the pedals are at 12 and 6 o’clock.
 With the older trainers that have a small flywheel or none at all, the rear wheel begins to significantly slow down as soon as the downward force briefly stops on the pedals, which happens roughly 180 times per minute.